-10.8.6.
+10.9.6.
 A builder steps outside the boundary of the construction site.
-Penalty is 1/6 minute (10 seconds) per incident.
+Penalty is 1/4 minute (15 seconds) per incident.

-10.9.
+10.10.
 Finish

-Construction ends and the clock is stopped when:
+Construction ends and the clock is stopped when

-- o the bridge has been completed by connecting all the members, and - all tools, builders and the temporary support (if used) are back in the staging yards, and - the builders signify that they are finished.
+- o the bridge has been completed by connecting all the members, and - all tools, builders, and the temporary pier (if used) are back in the staging yards, and - the builders signify that they are finished.